mkelley/sbpy/docs/sbpy/dynamics.rst

 Reference frames
 ^^^^^^^^^^^^^^^^

-Coordinate reference frames can be specified with the ``frame`` keyword argument.
-Most ``astropy`` reference frames are supported (see `astropy's Built-in Frame Classes <https://docs.astropy.org/en/stable/coordinates/index.html#module-astropy.coordinates.builtin_frames>`):
+Coordinate reference frames can be specified with the ``frame`` keyword argument during initialization.
+Most of `astropy` reference frames are supported (see `astropy's Built-in Frame Classes <https://docs.astropy.org/en/stable/coordinates/index.html#module-astropy.coordinates.builtin_frames>`_):

 .. note::
     When working with heliocentric ecliptic coordinates from JPL Horizons or NAIF SPICE, you may want to use the `~astropy.coordinates.HeliocentricEclipticIAU76` reference frame.